elizaan/Machine-Learning/README.md

 ## Commands to run Ensemble Learnings

-To run the implementation of the Decision Tree learning algorithm, follow these steps:
+To run the implementation of the Ensemble learning algorithms, follow these steps:

 1. **Navigate to the Ensemble Learning Directory**: navigate to the `src` folder to access the source code: